azizparmaksiz/covid-correlations/README.md

 * Redis for Caching.

 calling [COVID API](https://github.com/M-Media-Group/Covid-19-API) frequently may result banning your ip.
-For this result I use caching to keep data on local.
+For this reason I use caching to keep data on local.

 To run application you will need [Redis](https://redis.io/) server installed or has access to any redis server.